 Advanced placement is available for qualified licensed practical nurses.
 Upon completion of additional required related courses, the licensed practical nurse may complete requirements for an associate's degree in nursing within two or three semesters.
-Advanced placement is not guaranteed.
-Students interested in this option must meet with the director of nursing the semester prior to planned enrollment.
+Advanced placement is not guaranteed into this major due to limited seat capacity and special admissions requirements noted below.

 Graduates find jobs in hospitals, long-term care facilities, home health agencies, state and federal health related facilities, private duty nursing agencies, and within the office practice of physicians, surgeons, and dentists.